blongden/hal/README.md

 $hal = \Nocarrier\Hal::fromXml($simpleXMLElement);
 ```

-The depth of embedded resources prased with both these methods is controlled by
+The depth of embedded resources parsed with both these methods is controlled by
-a second argument, which defaulst to 0:
+a second argument, which defaults to 0:

 ```php
 $hal = \Nocarrier\Hal::fromJson($jsonString, 5);